The Class Roster

 Tips on Using the Class Roster

-- Start searching for courses in departments that interest you by clicking on "subjects" on the right-hand side of the page.
+- Start searching for courses in departments that interest you by clicking on "subjects".
 If you need help interpreting the information in the roster, please see the FAQ section.

 - While browsing for courses, make sure to mark the ones that most intrigue you as "favorites" using the star symbol.
 You can then use your favorites to build and save possible schedules before officially enrolling through Student Center during the pre-enrollment period.

 - Courses are composed of either a lecture (LEC) or seminar (SEM).
 Many courses also include a discussion section (DIS) and/or lab (LAB).
 You must enroll in all parts of each course and be sure that they fit into your schedule without conflict.